Aldynes: Gameplay

+There are 7 stages a player has to win in order to complete the game.

 Plot

 In the year 2020, Earth suffers from a devastating alien invasion.
 A large mechanical planetoid suddenly emerges from space and attacks the cities of Earth without reason or communication.
 With all defenses annihilated, the United Nations corresponds with NASA to make a powerful space fighter known as the SWA-402 Ortega, but the fighter fails to end the war.
 One of the Ortega pilots, known only by his call sign Fox-A, is killed in action.
 His bereaved girlfriend Hiroko soon discovers his involvement in the Pandora Project which houses the Ortega's successor: the SDE-201 Aldynes.
 As the invaders attack the air force housing the nearly complete Aldynes, Hiroko hijacks one of the ships and throws herself into battle in hopes of getting revenge.